Lois Ann Fairley: Nursing

-Others

-She was also involved in a number of charitable and community fund-raising and support programs in Windsor and Essex county including hospice.
-A room in the Windsor-Essex County Hospice Village is named in her honour.
-Some of her summers were shared serving children as the camp nurse Forest Cliff Camp, Forest, Ontario where her camp nickname was "Shots."

 Recognition

 Following her death in 2007, an award for nurses was named after her, the Lois A. Fairley Nurse of the Year Community Service Award.
 The award was given to nurses in Windsor and Essex area in recognition for the care and compassion to patients, and contributions to the field of nursing.
 The award is given by the Windsor – Essex Chapter of the Registered Nurses' Association of Ontario.

 Death

-She died at the age of 76 on July 19, 2007 at the Hospice Village in Windsor, Ontario, Canada after succumbing to cancer.
+She died at the age of 76 on July 19, 2007, at the Hospice Village in Windsor, Ontario, Canada after succumbing to cancer.
 Her resting place is at the Greenlawn Memorial Gardens in Oldcastle, Ontario.